dmanheim89/Semi-Parametric-Copula-Approach/README.md

 Derennes, P., Morio, J., Simatos, F., 2018.
 A nonparametric importance sampling estimator for moment independent importance measures.
 Reliability Engineering & System Safety. https://doi.org/10.1016/j.ress.2018.02.009

+To run any of the codes, simply download the folders and place them on MATLAB's current path.
+The matlab files "run_" are the scripts that should be run, where the results are automatically saved after execution.
+Please email Derek Manheim (dmanheim@uci.edu) if any issues are encountered.